 The English Language Development (ELD) Program is for students who are increasing their English-speaking proficiency.
 Point Loma High School offers sheltered English, social studies, science, and math sections.
 Grade 9 English Learner students who need English support are enrolled in an ESL block or receive an additional hour of English instruction.
 Students in all grades who are in their first three years of English language development are also enrolled in this ESL block.
 Additionally, there is an English Learner Support Teacher on campus full-time to support all English Learners in all of their core academic coursework.

 iHIGH Online Courses

-iHigh’s method of instruction is independent study/home study.
-All students have a supervising teacher who facilitates enrollment, distributes materials, coordinates students’ studies and collects student work.
+iHigh’s method of instruction is an independent study/home study model.
+All students have a supervising teacher who facilitates enrollment, distributes materials, coordinates students’ studies and collect student work.
 The parent, student and supervising teacher sign agreements that outline what is to be studied and when the work is due.
 Students also have subject expert teachers who teach study groups and assess student work.
 Students may attend study groups on campus for additional direct instruction, collaborative learning and enrichment.
 Parent involvement and collaboration is a key factor in helping students to achieve and be successful.

 NJROTC PROGRAM (NAVY JUNIOR RESERVE OFFICERS TRAINING CORPS)